taw00/manuscript-css/README.md

-# Manuscript Formatting (CSS) for Markdown for Writers
+# Manuscript Formatting (CSS) of Markdown for Writers

 _Draft your novel or short story in markdown, then export it for review or presentation in an industry standard manuscript format._